What Are Pediatric Sleep Disorders?

 Although a daily routine including consistent sleep and wake times will help to prevent some sleep disorders, not all such disorders result from sleep habits.
 In some cases, there is an underlying issue affecting the biological circadian rhythm that guides the sleep-wake cycle.

-Symptoms of Pediatric Sleep Disorders
+What are Symptoms of Pediatric Sleep Disorders?

 The spectrum of sleep disorders experienced by children and teens includes: